 #12.
 Page Speed

 Page speed is a crucial metric to ensure a positive user experience.
-You’ve probably been there yourself: you land on a webpage that doesn’t load quickly, and you bounce back to the SERP to choose another search listing.
+If you land on a webpage that doesn’t load quickly, you'll likely bounce back to the SERP to choose another search listing.

 In fact, every second counts.